Learning to detect continuous gravitational waves: an open data-analysis competition: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the all Kaggle competitors for their invaluable input and engagement throughout the competition.
 We thank Rafel Jaume, David Keitel, Narenraju Nagarajan, Alicia M. Sintes, and Daniel Williams for support and discussions, and Christopher Berry, Lorenzo Mirasola, and Karl Wette for comments on the manuscript.
 We thank Kaggle/Google for contributing to the competition prize, and acknowledge support from COST Action CA17137 (G2Net).
 RT thanks Graham Woan and the Institute for Gravitational Research at the University of Glasgow for their hospitality during the development of this work.
 RT is supported by ERC Starting Grant No. 945155–GWmining; Cariplo Foundation Grant No. 2021-0555; MUR PRIN Grant No. 2022-Z9X4XS; MUR Grant “Progetto Dipartimenti di Eccellenza 2023-2027” (BiCoQ); Italian-French University (UIF/UFI) Grant No.~2025-C3-386; the ICSC National Research Centre funded by NextGenerationEU; the Universitat de les Illes Balears (UIB); the Spanish Agencia Estatal de Investigación grants PID2022-138626NB-I00, RED2024-153978-E, RED2024-153735-E, funded by MICIU/AEI/10.13039/501100011033 and the ERDF/EU; and the Comunitat Autònoma de les Illes Balears through the Conselleria d'Educació i Universitats with funds from the European Union - NextGenerationEU/PRTR-C17.I1 (SINCO2022/6719) and from the European Union - European Regional Development Fund (ERDF) (SINCO2022/18146).
 MJW is supported by the Science and Technology Facilities Council [2285031, ST/X002225/1, ST/Y004876/1], and the University of Portsmouth.
 JB and CM are supported by STFC grant ST/V005634/1.
-Computational work was performed at MareNostrum5 with technical support provided by the Barcelona Supercomputing Center (RES-FI-2024-3-0013, RES-FI-2025-1-0022), and at CINECA with allocations through INFN and Bicocca.
+Computational work was performed at MareNostrum5 with technical support provided by the Barcelona Supercomputing Center (RES-FI-2024-3-0013, RES-FI-2025-1-0022), at CINECA with allocations through INFN and Bicocca.
 This research has made use of data or software obtained from the Gravitational Wave Open Science Center (gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
 This paper has been assigned document number LIGO-P2200295.